 My Downside Up small group has a team taking part in the Greater Cleveland NAMI Walk on September 11, 2021.
 Click here to make a financial donation to my team.

 Before you leave, take a second to subscribe to my email list.
-You won’t want to miss out on more bipolar stories, weekly devotionals, and my latest blog posts jam-packed with helpful strategies that you can apply to your own life.
+You won’t want to miss out on more bipolar stories, weekly devotionals, and my latest blog posts jam-packed with helpful strategies that you can apply to your life.
 As an added bonus, you will receive a free download of my top five favorite bipolar disorder online resources.
-You won’t want to miss it.